-We completed 22 spawning ground surveys on LGC during 14 August-12 September and observed, flagged, and took GPS coordinates on a total of 100 Chinook redds (Table 2).
-The first completed redds were observed on 14 August on Unit 1 below the LH weir.
+We completed 22 spawning ground surveys on LGC during 22 August-21 September and observed, flagged, and took GPS coordinates on a total of 81 Chinook redds (Table 3).
+The first completed redds were observed on 22 August on Unit 1 below the LH weir.
 This was unusual to observe the first redd so low in the system.
 Typically, a general pattern of redds being constructed in the upper reaches of Unit 3U and 3L occur first, and then move downstream to the lower reaches as the season progresses.
-There were a total of 32 Chinook redds observed in Units 2, 3L, 3U, and 4 above the LH weir and 68 in Unit 1 below the weir.
-Redds in Units 3L and 3U made up 81% of all redds observed above the LH weir in 2017.
-This percent has ranged from 63-94% since 2004.
-However, it is of note that only 32% of the total redds occurred above the weir this year (18km of spawning habitat), while 68% occurred below (4km of spawning habitat).
-Peak numbers of new redds observed above LH weir were between 24 August and 7 September, while the peak numbers observed below the LH weir was from 25 August to 31 August.
+There were a total of 39 Chinook redds observed in Units 2, 3L, and 3U above the LH weir and 42 in Unit 1 below the weir.
+There were no redds observed in Unit 4 (LLGC) this year.
+Redds in Units 3L and 3U made up 71% of all redds observed above the LH weir in 2018, however most of these occurred in 3L (n=22).
+The percentage of redds in these two sections has ranged from 63-94% since 2004.
+However, it is of note that only 48% of the total redds occurred above the weir this year (18km of spawning habitat), while 52% occurred below (4km of spawning habitat).
+In recent years, this pattern of spatial distribution has become more evident.
+Peak numbers of new redds observed above and below the LH weir occurred between 3 September and 7 September.

-Table 2.
-New redds observed on surveys of LGC by work week and by unit, RY 2017.
+Table 3.
+New redds observed on surveys of LGC by work week and by unit, RY 2018.